Firestore Golang Timestamps & Merging

 I’m still not entirely certain that I have Timestamps nailed but… I learned an important lesson on the auto-creation of Timestamps in documents and how to retain these values.

-Here’s a simple Golang struct with firestore
+Here’s a simple Golang struct with firestore tags:

 type Dog struct {